3BMLabs/building.py/README.md

 Supports Python 3.10 or higher.

 # Why?
-In the realm of building design, almost everything can be categorized as a frame or a panel – from windows and curtain walls to floor systems.
+In the realm of building design, almost everything can be categorized as a beam or a panel – from windows and curtain walls to floor systems.
 The aim of the building.py project is to automate the creation of these systems.

 Goals of the building.py Project:
 * Develop a Python library for geometry creation without dependencies.